mthcht/awesome-lists/Lists/Phishing/phishing_army/README.md

-fetching domains list from https://phishing.army/
+daily fetch of the domains list from https://phishing.army/